ai4eu/common-dataservice/README.md

 Please see the documentation in the "docs" folder.

+## Running

+For development and testing purposes, working from this source tree you can start an instance of the CDS server that creates and uses an in-memory database like this:

+    cd cmn-data-svc-client
+    mvn install
+    cd ../cmn-data-svc-server
+    mvn spring-boot:run

+You can configure the server to use a specific database by entering the URL, username and password in the file 'cmn-data-svc-server/application-mariadb.properties' then modify the last command shown above to be the following:

+    mvn -Dspring.config.name=application-mariadb spring-boot:run

 ## License

 Copyright (C) 2017 AT&T Intellectual Property & Tech Mahindra.
 All rights reserved.